Water: For drinking

 Healthy kidneys can excrete 0.8 to 1 liter of water per hour, but stress such as exercise can reduce this amount.
 People can drink far more water than necessary while exercising, putting them at risk of water intoxication (hyperhydration), which can be fatal.
 The popular claim that "a person should consume eight glasses of water per day" seems to have no real basis in science.
 Studies have shown that extra water intake, especially up to 500 mL at mealtime, was associated with weight loss.
 Adequate fluid intake is helpful in preventing constipation.

 An original recommendation for water intake in 1945 by the Food and Nutrition Board of the U.S. National Research Council read: "An ordinary standard for diverse persons is 1 milliliter for each calorie of food.
 Most of this quantity is contained in prepared foods."
 The latest dietary reference intake report by the U.S. National Research Council in general recommended, based on the median total water intake from US survey data (including food sources): 3.7 L for men and 2.7 L of water total for women, noting that water contained in food provided approximately 19% of total water intake in the survey.

 Specifically, pregnant and breastfeeding women need additional fluids to stay hydrated.
 The US Institute of Medicine recommends that, on average, men consume 3 L and women 2.2 L; pregnant women should increase intake to 2.4 L and breastfeeding women should get 3 liters (12 cups), since an especially large amount of fluid is lost during nursing.
 Also noted is that normally, about 20% of water intake comes from food, while the rest comes from drinking water and beverages (caffeinated included).
 Water is excreted from the body in multiple forms; through urine and feces, through sweating, and by exhalation of water vapor in the breath.
 With physical exertion and heat exposure, water loss will increase and daily fluid needs may increase as well.

 Humans require water with few impurities.
-Common impurities include metal salts and oxides, including copper, iron, calcium and lead, and/or harmful bacteria, such as Vibrio.
+Common impurities include metals like copper and lead; chemical compounds such as pesticides, PFAS, or bleach; and harmful bacteria, such as Campylobacter, E. coli O157, and Vibrio.
 Some solutes are acceptable and even desirable for taste enhancement and to provide needed electrolytes.

 The single largest (by volume) freshwater resource suitable for drinking is Lake Baikal in Siberia.